 - i.
 A new income tax rate is established; in the Company's case it could be 22% provided that detailed information of the shareholders up to the highest shareholding level is presented, otherwise the rate will be 25%. - ii.
 The deductibility of advertising expenses is limited to 4% of the total taxable income.
-In the case of the Company, this percentage is not reached.

-iii.
-The deduction of promotion and advertising expenses of food products with hyperprocessed content, in accordance with the list issued by the Health Ministry, is eliminated.
-The Company's products are not considered to be hyper-processed.
+In the case of the Company, this percentage is not reached. - iii.The deduction of promotion and advertising expenses of food products with hyperprocessed content, in accordance with the list issued by the Health Ministry, is eliminated.
+The Company's products are not considered to be hyper-processed. - iv.
+The deduction of salaries and wages is limited for the part that exceeds certain limits fixed by the ministry overseeing the work.